 For all examinations, candidates must provide a photocopy of their veterinary diploma from a college fulfilling the above criteria.
-Documentation must be in English or include a notarized English translation by an independent translation service.
+If the original documentation is not in English, then the candidate must provide a notarized English translation by an independent translation service.
+If a name change has occurred since the veterinary diploma was awarded, then the candidate is encouraged to upload a photocopy of any legal documentation attesting to this change.